dasun27/DSC/_posts/2020-01-07-AppStore_Games_Analysis.md

 title: "AppStore Games Analysis"
 date: 2020-01-07
 classes: wide
-excerpt: "This project analyzes a dataset from Dear Mona, Which State Has The Worst Drivers?
-Article"
+excerpt: "This paper is about analyzing a dataset of AppStore games"
 ---

 You can find the full report here [AppStore Games Analysis](https://github.com/dasun27/DSC/blob/master/files/AppStore%20Games%20Analysis.pdf)